theplanetbrief.com /eco/

 Condition grade: Grade A, B or C can mean different things across sellers.
 Read the seller's definition.
 Cosmetic scratches may be fine.
 Screen marks, weak hinges, damaged ports or unreliable keys are more serious.

 Software support: A cheap phone that no longer receives security updates may be a poor buy.
-Check expected OS support, security patches and compatibility with apps you need.
+Check expected operating-system support, security patches and compatibility with apps you need.

 Returns: Refurbished purchases need a strong return window because faults may only appear once the device is used normally.